-One of the many factors that influence paint durability is choice of colour.
+One of the many factors that influence paint durability is the choice of colour.
 Different colours have differing light stability.
-Whites have the greatest stability to UV degradation where deep hue colours (especially reds & yellows) are traditionally the most UV sensitive and therefore fade more readily.
+Whites have the greatest stability to UV degradation where deep hue colours (especially reds and yellows) are traditionally the most UV sensitive and therefore fade more readily.

 Some building materials actually specify a minimum LRV for the colour used, under which substrate performance will be compromised and the manufacturers’ warranty becomes null and void.

-Applying darker colours over previously painted exterior surfaces can generate more heat in the substrate, which in turn causes any moisture present to force its way out, any way it can.
-Often the moisture travels via capillaries in the old weathered paint film to the surface but cannot escape quickly enough through the new paint film.
-The result is Blistering of the paint film back to bare substrate requiring complete removal of all paint coatings.
-If LEAD is present in the old paint, this becomes an expensive & difficult problem to address.
+Applying darker colours over previously painted exterior surfaces can generate more heat in the substrate, which in turn causes any moisture present to force its way out, anyway it can.
+Often the moisture travels via capillaries in the old weathered paint film to the surface, but cannot escape quickly enough through the new paint film.
+The result is blistering of the paint film back to bare substrate requiring complete removal of all paint coatings.
+If lead is present in the old paint, this becomes an expensive and difficult problem to address.

-Colorant Levels - Deep hue colours that are tinted in-store have significant quantities of universal colorants (up to 85mls per litre of paint) added to the relevant tint-base.
-These colorants contain non-drying glycols or surfactants (even the new zero VOC products) so the strongest colours, tinted to the maximum allowable level, will have a high quantity of glycol or surfactant present which can, in practical terms, alter the paints formulation and possibly change the characteristics of the paint in various ways.
+Colourant levels – Deep hue colours that are tinted in-store have significant quantities of universal colourants (up to 85mls per litre of paint) added to the relevant tint base.
+These colourants contain non-drying glycols or surfactants (even the new zero VOC products) so the strongest colours, tinted to the maximum allowable level, will have a high quantity of glycol or surfactant present which can, in practical terms, alter the paint's formulation and possibly change the characteristics of the paint in various ways.

-The paint characteristics that can be significantly altered by high colorant (tinter) levels include;
+The paint characteristics that can be significantly altered by high colourant (tinter) levels include;

-- Pigment Transfer - Deep hue colours are more prone than lighter colours to “Pigment Transfer” (the colour actually rubbing off) and subsequent surface marking.
-This is an industry-wide issue relating to the very high level of colorant being added to transparent (low TiO2) bases.
-The soft pigment in the colorant sits close to the surface hence it is prone to marking & rubbing off.
-The higher the colorant level, the greater the tendency to mark.
+Deep hue colours are more prone than lighter colours to “pigment transfer” (when the colour rubs off) and subsequent surface marking.
+This is an industry-wide issue relating to the very high level of colourant being added to transparent (low TiO2) bases.
+The soft pigment in the colourant sits close to the surface hence it is prone to marking and rubbing off.
+The higher the colourant level, the greater the tendency to mark.

-- Sheen Level – A slight drop in the sheen level of the paint may occur due to the high concentration of glycols / surfactants present in the colorants present.
+A slight drop in the sheen level of the paint may occur due to the high concentration of glycols and/or surfactants present in the colourants present.
 In some circumstances, the sheen level can appear slightly higher.

-- Drying Time – The speed of dry can be noticeably slowed (especially in humid conditions) by high colorant levels because the non-drying glycols / surfactants that are present act as slow evaporating solvents that keep the applied paint film wetter for a longer time period.
+The speed of drying can be noticeably slowed (especially in humid conditions) by high colourant levels because the non-drying glycols and/or surfactants that are present act as slow evaporating solvents that keep the applied paint film wetter for a longer time period.
 This delayed drying time can sometimes be twice as long as expected.

-- Hiding Power – The Opacity of deep hue colours (especially Reds, Orange & Yellows) can be relatively poor as large quantities of colorant are added to either Clear Base (no opacity) or Extra Bright Base (very low opacity) in order to produce a paint that has adequate depth of colour.
-As little or no white pigment (TiO2) is present, the hiding power of the colour is totally reliant upon the relatively poor opacity pigments within the colorants alone.
+The opacity of deep hue colours (especially red, orange and yellow) can be relatively poor as large quantities of colourant are added to either a clear base (no opacity) or extra bright base (very low opacity) in order to produce a paint that has an adequate depth of colour.
+As little or no white pigment (TiO2) is present, the hiding power of the colour is reliant upon the relatively poor opacity pigments within the colourants alone.

-Matching another Manufacturer’s Colour – In-store attempts to eye-match another companies deep hue colours can be quite difficult and may result in excessive amounts of colorant being added.
+Matching another manufacturer’s colour – In-store attempts to eye-match another company's deep hue colours can be quite difficult and may result in excessive amounts of colourant being added.

-Each paint company designs its tint-bases and colour systems to accurately produce its own colour range offer.
-Not all paint companies use the same colorants and rarely are the tint-bases the exact same strength, however when a paint company matches another companies colour it does so with all thescientific backup available to achieve the best possible match whilst staying within the formulating limits and guidelines, thereby minimizing the risk of poor performance.
+Each paint company designs its tint bases and colour systems to accurately produce its own colour range offer.
+Not all paint companies use the same colourants and rarely are the tint bases the exact same strength, however, when a paint company matches another company's colour it does so with all the scientific backup available to achieve the best possible match whilst staying within the formulating limits and guidelines, thereby minimizing the risk of poor performance.

 There are two methods primarily used to produce colours in decorative paints:

-- In-Store Tinted Colours – The paint manufacturer produces “Tint-Bases” in various packaging sizes into which universal colorants are dispensed in-store from a tinting machine, to a predetermined colour formula or recipe.
+The paint manufacturer produces tine bases in various packaging sizes into which universal colourants are dispensed in-store from a tinting machine to a predetermined colour formula or recipe.
 This is the most widely used method of producing colour as it provides the specifier and the consumer with an endless range of colours to choose from.

-The paint manufacturer produces a select range of pre-made “stock” colours that are made in the factory from the base raw materials rather than from colorants.
+The paint manufacturer produces a select range of pre-made stock colours that are made in the factory from the base raw materials rather than from colourants.
 A less common method employed these days due to the restricted colour range and potential high demand on shelf space in-store.

-The Industry Standard (AS/NZS 2311) generally calls for one coat of prep-coat plus two coats of intermediate/topcoat for broadwall urfaces; however as indicated above, this may fall short of what isactually needed to achieve a satisfactory result, in terms of pacity and desired finish, particularly when deep hue colours are being selected.
+The industry standard (AS/NZS 2311) generally calls for one coat of prep coat plus two coats of intermediate/topcoat for broad wall surfaces; however as indicated above, this may fall short of what is actually needed to achieve a satisfactory result, in terms of opacity and desired finish, particularly when deep hue colours are being selected.

-It is not unusual for Paint Specifications to include a statement to the effect that “Deep hue colours or Accent clear-base colours may require more than the specified or standard number of coats in order to achieve full coverage”.
+It is not unusual for paint specifications to include a statement such as “deep hue colours or accent clear base colours may require more than the specified or standard number of coats in order to achieve full coverage”.

-In-Store Tinted Colours – Application of the correct rimer/undercoat (PrepCoat), strategically selected to complement the topcoat, applied carefully to achieve a totally uniform background colour and overall appearance, will generally result in satisfactory coverage (hiding) being achieved with two coats of PrepCoat and two coats of topcoat/finish.
+In-store tinted colours – Application of the correct primer/undercoat (prep coat), strategically selected to complement the topcoat, applied carefully to achieve a totally uniform background colour and overall appearance, will generally result in satisfactory coverage (hiding) being achieved with two coats of prep coat and two coats of topcoat/finish.
 Small quantities of tinted colour can easily be produced by this method.

-Factory-Made Colours - When deep hue colours are produced in the factory, the manufacturer can optimise the formula by adding ingredients that enhance the products performance, strengthen the paint film and increase the hiding power.
-The quantity that can be produced as factory made-to-order colours for specific corporate clients is however quite significant (over 500 litres per batch).
+Factory-made colours – When deep hue colours are produced in the factory, the manufacturer can optimise the formula by adding ingredients that enhance the paint's performance, strengthen the paint film and increase the hiding power.
+The quantity that can be produced as factory made-to-order colours for specific corporate clients is however quite significant (more than 500 litres per batch).

 Carefully consider the potential impact of colour choice before the project starts!

-The time to realize there is a problem should be after the first or second coat, NOT after the sixth coat.
+The time to realise there is a problem should be after the first or second coat, not after the sixth coat.

 Guidelines for achieving successful results when deep hue colours are selected or specified:

-- Minimise surprises by arranging for a series of tests to be carried out before the work commences.
+Arrange for a series of tests to be carried out before the work commences to minimise surprises.

-- Seek paint manufacturers advice on what PrepCoat product will provide optimal hiding underneath the specified topcoat colour and optimal adhesion to previously painted surfaces.
+Seek paint manufacturer advice on what prep coat product will provide optimal hiding underneath the specified topcoat colour and optimal adhesion to previously painted surfaces.

-- When repainting non-uniform surfaces, always specify or employ the correct “Tinted Undercoat” to totally obliterate any background colours and appearance.
-A completely uniform background colour is essential under deep hue topcoat colours.
+When repainting non-uniform surfaces, always specify or employ the correct tinted undercoat to totally obliterate any background colours and appearance.
+Uniform background colour is essential under deep hue topcoat colours.

-To minimize or avoid Burnishing & Marring on deep hue colour painted surfaces, Dulux® recommends ultra premium quality Wash&Wear® with 101 Barrier Technology for interior broadwall surfaces.
-This product range has built-in scrub and stain resistance that allows more frequent & rigorous cleaning methods to be employed without adversely affecting the surface appearance.
+To minimize or avoid Burnishing and Marring on deep hue colour painted surfaces, Dulux recommends ultra-premium quality Wash&Wear® with 101 Barrier Technology® for interior broad wall surfaces.
+This product range has built-in scrub and stain resistance that allows more frequent and rigorous cleaning methods to be employed without adversely affecting the surface appearance.

-- In high traffic areas, deep hue colours are best protected by applying a high performance wearresistant clear-coat finish over the topcoat colour.
-In Australia, Dulux® recommends Professional SteriGuard® Ultra (low sheen) Clear.
+In high traffic areas, deep hue colours are best protected by applying a high performance wear-resistant clear-coat finish over the topcoat colour.
+In Australia, Dulux recommends Professional® SteriGuard® Ultra Durable Acrylic Low Sheen Clear.

 *Australian Standard AS/NZS 3730.20 states that the expected level of performance is “moderate” discolouration after 24 months (tested as per AS/NZS 1580.481.1.2)